 We prefer to write personal lines coverages within accounts that include both auto and homeowner coverages as well as coverages from the other personal business line.
-As a result, we believe that the personal lines segment is best measured and evaluated on a segment basis.
+As a result, we believe that the personal lines insurance segment is best measured and evaluated on a segment basis.
 However, we provide line-of-business data to analyze growth and profitability trends separately for each line.
-The accident year loss data provides current estimates of incurred loss and loss expenses and corresponding ratios over the most recent three accident years.
-Accident year data classifies losses according to the year in which the corresponding loss events occur, regardless of when the losses are actually reported, recorded or paid.

-For 2013, our personal auto line of business had a total loss and loss expense ratio significantly higher than desired.
-As discussed in the overview section of Personal Lines Insurance Results of Operations, and below, we are taking actions to improve pricing and reduce loss costs that we expect to benefit future profitability trends.
-A similar approach was used to improve the total loss and loss expense ratio for our homeowner line of business to a satisfactory result for 2013.
+For 2014, our personal auto line of business had a total loss and loss expense ratio significantly higher than desired.
+As discussed in the overview section of Personal Lines Insurance Results, and below, we are taking actions to improve pricing and reduce loss costs that we expect to benefit future profitability trends.
+A similar approach was used to improve the total loss and loss expense ratio for our homeowner line of business to a satisfactory result in 2014 and 2013.